 Current focus is on staking, revenue share, as well as the DAO elements of the Polemos Token, while the rest of the Forge (University, Armory, Data Analytics) has been in POC and design mode.
 As a result of our in-depth research, we are developing a deep understanding of mechanisms required for safe game asset lending and for providing a fantastic experience for our scholars.
 We’ve also had some exciting progress on making PC based games playable remotely in browser, which is a facility we will offer to some of our scholar base when Illuvium (and, later, other PC games) are launched.

-At this point, we still expect to have the majority of Forge functionality ready by Q3, although the final integration still remains dependant on certain game launches.
+At this point, we still expect to have the majority of Forge functionality ready by Q3, although the final integration still remains dependent on certain game launches.

 With lots of progress made in development, community growth and fund-raising, we can only declare March a success ourselves, but we’re certainly aware that a lot has been mostly happening behind the scenes.
 Many things are slowly reaching a tipping point though, and throughout the next few months, we expect to be able to start sharing actual development insights (even preliminary UI leaks look amazing!), detailed financial numbers (transparency is important to us!) and even more game related content as we continue to expand the roster of games we’re involved/invested in.